 Since there is usually less wind indoors, the chances of the spores scattering will be reduced so the plant leaves don’t have to be moist for the spores to stick on.

-How to Get Rid of White Spots on Your Plants
+How to Get Rid of White Specks on Plants

-Instead, you may be spreading the spores even more or causing spores to be deposited from infected leaves onto healthy leaves.
+Instead, you may spread the spores even more or cause spores to be deposited from infected leaves onto healthy leaves.

 Mix a weak vinegar solution as white powder mildew doesn’t like an acidic liquid.
-I like to mix one teaspoon of white vinegar with a half-gallon of water and spray it from the roots up.
+I like mixing one teaspoon of white vinegar with a half-gallon of water and spraying it from the roots.

 Follow this by wiping all leaves with a clean terry cloth.